Photo by Bruce Bennett/Getty Images

 — StatMuse (@statmuse) March 12, 2020

-As this is currently a worldwide public health issue and officially classified as a pandemic by the World Health Organization, we are glad to see that the NHL will made the right decision for the safety of its players, its staff, and its fans.
+As this is currently a worldwide public health issue and officially classified as a pandemic by the World Health Organization, we hope that the NHL will make the right decision for the safety of its players, its staff, and its fans.

 This is a developing story.
 We’ll continue to provide updates as more news comes out.
 In the meantime, in case you’ve somehow missed it, you can read about preventing spread of COVID-19 here.